PLSysSec/blade/README.md

 ## Blade benchmarks

-The instructions here should allow you to reproduce Table 1 (Section 7) in that paper.
+The instructions here should allow you to reproduce Table 1 (Section 7) in the paper.

 ### Setup